WHEN GIVING IS NOT ENOUGH

 But it is sad to say that instead of joy, it becomes a burden for many.

-Understanding what tithes and offering means should give us light to understand that it is not for God’s benefit but for our benefit.
+Understanding what tithes and offerings mean should give us light to understand that it is not for God’s benefit but for our benefit.

 Tithes are the tenth of our gross income.
 Tithe means tenth.